sjbrown/misc_work/genesis/rules.md

 with that role can buy the card.

 If the player buys a DIE card, they immediately take that die from the supply and put the card into the discard pile.

-Otherwise the player takes the card into their "hand".
-A player can choose whether to let the other players see their hand.
+A player must show the other players what card they gain as they take it, but afterward, can choose whether to let the other players see the cards they've accumulated.

 ## Band Meeting Phase